Statistical Monitoring of the Covariance Matrix in Multivariate Processes: A Literature Review

-The multivariate control charts are generally constructed based on the normality assumption of the underlying process.
+Multivariate control charts are generally constructed assuming normality.
 It is generally well understood that these procedures lose their efficiency when the process distribution deviates from multivariate normality.
-Therefore, robust and nonparametric control charts are preferable.
-Riaz and Does [2008] used the sample Gini mean differences based matrix, denoted by $\mathbf{G}$, as an estimate of the covariance matrix and proposed a robust control chart for Phase II monitoring of process variability in a bivariate process when departures from bivariate normality is suspected.
-But as pointed out by Saghir [2015], the design structures of both $|\,\mathbf{S}\,|$ and $|\, \mathbf{G}\,| $ charts are based on multivariate normal distribution.
-The authors considered a variety of non-normal distributions and proposed asymmetrical probability limits for $|\,\mathbf{S}\,|$ and the $|\, \mathbf{G}\,| $ charts for each underlying distributions in Phase II analysis of bivariate non-normal processes.
-Osei-aning et al. [2016] concentrated on the use of maximum of marginal sample standardized dispersion estimates such as the standard deviation, interquartile range, average absolute deviation from median and the median absolute deviation and developed Phase II control charts based on these statistics for normal and non-normal bivariate processes.
-Haq and Khoo (2018) proposed a non-parametric MEWMA sign chart which is robust to the violation of the normality assumption in simultaneous monitoring of mean and dispersion.
-Liang et al. [2019] applied spatial sign covariance matrix and maximum norm to the EWMA scheme to propose a robust multivariate control chart which is distribution-free over the elliptical distribution family and more sensitive for various covariance matrix shifts under heavy-tailed distributions.
+Therefore, robust control charts are preferable and distribution-free or nonparametric control charts are designed to achieve this purpose.
+As mentioned by Chakraborti et al. (2001), while the term "distribution-free" seems to be a better description of what we expect these charts to accomplish, "nonparametric" is the term most often used, and hence, both distribution-free and nonparametric describe the same charts.
+Riaz and Does (2008) used the sample Gini mean differences based matrix, denoted by $\mathbf{G}$, as an estimate of the covariance matrix and proposed a robust control chart for Phase II monitoring of the process variability in a bivariate process when departure from bivariate normality is suspected.
+For a bivariate normal process with variables $X_1$ and $X_2$, the matrix $\mathbf{G}$ is defined as